Sofilove3/CS50web/Wiki/wiki/entries/hello.md

-This is how you say hello
+This is how you say hello.
+"Hello"